TOP 5 REASONS FOR POLYMERIC SAND EPIC FAILS

-For starters, the installation of polymeric sand can absolutely be a DIY project.
+For starters, the installation of polymeric sand can be a DIY project.
 However, it’s imperative to use the right tools and fully educate yourself on the product you’re using.
 Missing a single step can be detrimental to the success of your installation.
 If you diligently follow the instructions set forth by the manufacturer, you should be in good shape!
 Cutting corners can (and most likely will) lead to a project FAIL.

 Epic Fail #1: Too much or too little watering.

 A polymeric sand installation requires the use of a controlled and methodical watering technique.
 Using too much water can cause the sand to wash out of the joints.
 On the contrary, using too little can result in the product not setting up properly.
 Hazing can also occur if sand residue isn’t fully washed off the surface of the pavers.
 Be sure to check out our blog post on Watering Polymeric Sand before starting your next project.

 Epic Fail #2: Improper weather conditions.

 We simply can’t reiterate this enough: check the weather before getting started!
 Time and time again we see polymeric sand failures arise because of what the weather was like at the time of installation.
 Be sure to thoroughly read the manufacturer’s instructions for information on what temperatures the product should be installed in.
 Also, excessive humidity and moisture can devastate a project so schedule your work when there’s no rain in the forecast.